tyler-technologies-oss/forge-design-system/blog/2025-05-20-consolidated-tyler-icons-library/index.md

 search for icons by name without worrying about which icon set they belong to.
 Additionally, we have also added keywords to the icons to make it easier to find what you're looking for!

+Other new features include:
+- **Performance improvements**: The new viewer is faster and more responsive than the old one, making it easier to browse through the icons.
+- **Copy code snippets**: You can now copy various code snippets for the icon you are viewing by selecting an icon from the list.

 View the new icon library here: [Tyler Icons Library](/assets/icon-library)

 ## What has changed?